alxp/islandty/README.md

 * it may include additional columns with values.
 See section below, "Configure your fields".

 If you use Islandora Workbench to export objects from Islandora using the `export_csv` or `get_data_from_view` tasks, you can use that CSV as-is as an input data file.
 See section below, "Configure your fields".

+The `id` column is special and should contain distinct values.
+If a spreadsheet contains duplicates of an `id` value, undefined behaviour will result.

 ### Point to your binaries' root folder in `.env`